The Bankrate promise

 Credit utilization is usually reported on your statement date, so if you made $4,000 in charges against a $5,000 limit, you have a very high 80 percent utilization ratio — even if you pay the whole amount before interest is charged.
 It’s usually best to keep that ratio under 30 percent, and even lower is better.
 Many people with excellent credit scores keep their utilization under 10 percent.
 Making an extra mid-month payment or two is a helpful way to accomplish that.

 Extra payments also help you monitor your budget

 If your cards are “out of sight, out of mind,” you might have a nasty surprise waiting for you when the statement arrives.
 That’s especially true this time of year, thanks to holiday shopping, travel, parties and so forth.
 Even if you don’t like the extra midmonth payment idea, at the very least, you should be logging in to your credit card issuers’ apps and websites every week or so to keep tabs on your spending.
 Look for fraudulent transactions while you’re at it.

 Credit and debit cards can help you map out your spending habits because they provide a digital or paper trail.
 When we spend cash, sometimes it’s hard to remember where all that money went.
 And once you know where you’ve been, you’ll be better equipped to set your future course.

 What to do if you’re already in credit card debt

-Get a 0 percent balance transfer card (these offers last as long as 21 months), take on a side hustle, sell unneeded possessions and cut your expenses.
-Funnel as much extra money towards your credit card debt as you can, as often as you can.
+Get a 0 percent balance transfer card — these offers last as long as 21 months.
+Take on a side hustle, or sell unneeded possessions.
+Whatever you can do to cut your expenses, or funnel as much extra money toward your credit card debt as you can, as often as you can.